mibur1/psy300/book/2_models/6_Naive_bayes.md

 ## The Naïve Assumption

-To compute the likelihood term $P(X \mid Y = k)$ — that is, how likely we are to observe a particular combination of features for a given class—we usually need a complex model that captures how all the features interact.
+To compute the likelihood term $P(X \mid Y = k)$, that is, how likely we are to observe a particular combination of features for a given class, we usually need a complex model that captures how all the features interact.

 Naïve Bayes makes a simplifying assumption: